Contents

 Plug-in infrastructure that keeps your domain code free of technology dependencies.

-- Adapters Overview -- Ports and Adapters (Hexagonal Architecture) in Protean.
+- Ports and Adapters -- Hexagonal Architecture in Protean.

 Database

-- Database Providers -- Overview of supported database adapters.
+- Database Providers -- Overview of supported database adapters, capabilities, and provider registry.

 - PostgreSQL -- SQLAlchemy-based adapter for PostgreSQL.

-- Elasticsearch -- Adapter for search and analytics.
+- Elasticsearch -- Document store adapter for search and analytics.

 Brokers